Skip to main content

 • grinding

-• “The biggest problem is the grinding to get to a higher level to be able to beat the monsters.”
+• “The biggest problem is the grinding required to reach a higher level to beat the monsters.”

 • “The controls are unreliable, the combat is slow and grindy, the combo system is lame, the enemies are too similar and reused too much, and the art is just so-so.”